haneen-ontech/Tacops-Scripting/README.md

 Error: connection lost
 [China] Sarah Lee - 20:20

-Example stdout:
+Example Stdout:

-Jennifer Jacobs
-Mark Zhang
-Sarah Lee

-The flag should be the names found concatenated with no spaces.
+Note: The flag should be the names found concatenated with no spaces.

 Ex. tacops{JenniferJacobsMarkZhangSarahLee}